plexus/autodoc/README.md

 # is what gets committed to $AUTODOC_BRANCH.
 # export AUTODOC_DIR="gh-pages"

-# The git remote to fetch and push to.
+# The git remote to fetch from and push to.
 # export AUTODOC_REMOTE="origin"

 # Branch name to commit and push to